TD-Dan/Sunwai/mo lisu (extended set)/URAMAKO.md

 # URAMAKO

-IPA::				/ˈu.ɾa.ma.ko/ (Standard Penetoki pronunciation; /r/ variants allowed) Concept::		**Rabbit, Hare; Skittish, Fast Earth-Lifeform** Action::		**To dart or bolt quickly and unpredictably, to react with sudden flight like a rabbit** Descriptor::	**Rabbit-like, hare-like (in movement or temperament), quick-darting, skittish, leporine**
+IPA::				/ˈu.ɾa.ma.ko/ (Standard Sunwai pronunciation; /r/ variants allowed) Concept::		**Rabbit, Hare; Skittish, Fast Earth-Lifeform** Action::		**To dart or bolt quickly and unpredictably, to react with sudden flight like a rabbit** Descriptor::	**Rabbit-like, hare-like (in movement or temperament), quick-darting, skittish, leporine**